richcsst/Graphics-Framebuffer/README.md

   In addition, 3840x2160x32 (4K) is surprisingly fast.
 Who'd have thought?
 Full screen animations were choppy, but everything else was plenty fast enough.

+* **Windows 10 PC Native with 4GHz 6 core i7 CPU and two NVidia 1080 Ti's ** - This is how I found out that the Nouveau driver is very poor when handling a framebuffer.
+It's actually disgraceful at how bad and how slow it really is.
+It doesn't appear to be using any DMA for the memory copy of the framebuffer, but CPU itself for transfers.

 ## SUPPORT AND DOCUMENTATION

 After installing, you can find documentation for this module with the